MaastrichtU-IDS/best-practices/docs/continuous-integration.md

 title: Continuous integration
 ---

+> TODO: rebrand "tests"?
+To focus on running tests automatically

 See our [IDS CI/CD workshop](https://maastrichtu-ids.github.io/workshop-ci/) to package and define Continuous Integration workflow for Python with GitHub Actions.

 The choice of CI/CD technology depends on the platform you are using to store your code